lynnlangit/gcp-essentials/3_networking/3b_NLB_and_CloudArmor/README.md

 ### Backend Services

 A backend service defines how Cloud Load Balancing distributes traffic.
+Add managed instance groups to backend services.
 - The backend service configuration contains a set of values, such as the protocol used to connect to backends, various distribution and session settings, health checks, and timeouts
 - These settings provide fine-grained control over how your load balancer behaves
 - NOTE: you can serve up 'backend buckets' if serving static content
 - For more see [link](https://cloud.google.com/load-balancing/docs/backend-service)

-### Target Pools
+### Target Pools for GCE

 - External TCP/UDP Network Load Balancing can use either a backend service or a target pool to define the group of backend instances that receive incoming traffic.
 - For more see [link](https://cloud.google.com/load-balancing/docs/target-pools)